inakilastra/CPP00/README.md

 <h3>Exercise 00: Megaphone</h3>

-Turn-in directory : ex00/
+Turn-in directory : ex00/<br />
-Files to turn in : Makefile, megaphone.cpp
+Files to turn in : Makefile, megaphone.cpp<br />
-Forbidden functions : None
+Forbidden functions : None<br />

 Just to make sure that everybody is awake, write a program that behaves as follows: